Skip to main content

 The off-label use of Tesamorelin and other GHRH analogues in wellness and longevity medicine is predicated on the hypothesis that reducing age-related VAT accumulation can proactively mitigate the risk of downstream diseases.
 By targeting the source of chronic inflammation and insulin resistance, this therapy aims to do more than improve body composition for aesthetic reasons.

 The goal is to fundamentally alter an individual’s metabolic trajectory.
-The increase in mass and the potential for improved lipid profiles and adipokine function represent a systemic recalibration towards a healthier metabolic state.
+The increase in lean muscle mass and the potential for improved lipid profiles and adipokine function represent a systemic recalibration towards a healthier metabolic state.

 However, this academic perspective also demands a rigorous approach to risk management.
 The potential for GH to act as a mitogen necessitates careful screening for malignancies.
 Long-term surveillance data has not shown an increased cancer risk in adults receiving GHRT for diagnosed deficiency, but the data for healthy aging individuals is less robust.